About this Course

 Office Hours/Learning Lounge

-If you will have questions, feel free to contact the instructor (preferred to be addressed as Mr., Dr., or Prof. Shin) through email or via Canvas.
-The usual response time is within 24 hours (except for weekends and holidays).
-Please use your UBC email address if possible.
+You will likely have questions over the course of the term.
+Please feel free to contact the instructor (preferred forms of address: Mr., Dr., or Prof. Shin) via email or through Canvas.
+The usual response time is within 24 hours, excluding weekends and holidays.
+Please use your UBC email address whenever possible.

-A Learning Lounge has also been set up under Discussions in Canvas for students to post—and answer each other’s—questions.
-Respectful netiquette is expected and appreciated.
+A Learning Lounge is also available under Discussions in Canvas for students to post—and respond to—questions.
+Respectful and constructive netiquette is expected and appreciated.

 Acknowledgment

 UBC’s Point Grey Campus is located on the traditional, ancestral, and unceded territory of the xwməθkwəy̓əm (Musqueam) people.
-The land it is situated on has always been a place of learning for the Musqueam people, who for millennia have passed on their culture, history, and traditions from one generation to the next on this site.
+This land has long been a place of learning, where the Musqueam people have passed on their culture, history, and traditions from one generation to the next.